 The success of the Science, Technology & Medicine (STM) phase of IReL resulted in the funding by HEA of a second phase of IReL to run from 2006 to 2009 to support the Humanities and Social Sciences (HSS) a major boost to researchers in these areas.

-In 2009 additional funds were made available for the Royal College of Surgeons in Ireland (RCSI) and the Institutes of Technology.
+In 2009 additional funds were made available for the Royal College of Surgeons in Ireland (RCSI) and the Institutes of Technology to join selected agreements.

 Following approximately 10 years based in University College Dublin and a shorter period hosted by HEAnet, IReL moved to Maynooth University in early 2016 and a new governance structure was introduced in 2017 following the formation of the Irish University Libraries Collaboration Centre (IULCC).